ArgonDesign/alogic/doc/literals.md

 ### Integer literals

-Alogic supports both sized and unsized integers, both of which can further be split in to signed and unsigned variants.
+Alogic supports both sized and unsized integers, both of which can further be split into signed and unsigned variants.

 ### Writing Literal Values